astrotime/timenomad_app/collections/_posts/2020-10-21-first-and-second-saturn-returns.md

 During that period Saturn is making its third and final traversing of the houses, beginning from the natal position.
 This gives a third precious opportunity to **review what has been experienced** and perhaps **correct certain things** for better.

-> In the advertising industry they say it takes three times for a person to see an advertisement before they can finally remember it.
+> In the advertising industry they say **it takes three times** for a viewer to see an advertisement before they can finally remember it.
 And that’s the essence of Saturn: **rinse and repeat until core lessons learned** and progress is made.

 ## “The seven ages of man” – another way to slice life